malept/ember-electron/README.md

 * `--filter` - A string to filter tests to run

 ## Packaging
 Ember-Electron comes with an integrated packager to create binaries (.app, .exe etc), which can be run with `ember electron:package`.
 By default, the packager creates binaries for all platforms and architectures using your app's name and version as defined in `package.json`.
-Under the hood, it uses the popular [electron-packager](https://github.com/maxogden/electron-packager) module.
+Under the hood, it uses the [Electron Forge](https://github.com/electron-userland/electron-forge) module.

 To create standalone binaries of your Ember App, simply run the following command.
 ```